-You must have activated a MailUp console (full account or a free trial) and then specify console URL in plugin settings.
-On MailUp you must enable requests coming from the server that hosts your WordPress site (go to "Manage->Web service" and then select "frontend" in the dropdown menu to insert IP address of your server.
+You must have activated a MailUp console (full account or a free trial) and then specify the platform URL in plugin settings.
+On MailUp you must enable requests coming from the server that hosts your WordPress site (go to "Manage->Web service" and then select "frontend" in the dropdown menu to insert the IP address of your server.
 More than one address could be registered).

 How can I configure my plugin?

 Go to the admin panel, press "Settings" and then select "WP MailUp".
 Fill in or check all the fields using the help buttons if something is not clear.